hhd-dev/hhd-decky/README.md

 pnpm run build
 ```

-Afterwards, you can place the entire `decky-hhd` folder in the `~/homebrew/plugins` directly, then restart your plugin service
+Afterwards, you can place the entire `hhd-decky` folder in the `~/homebrew/plugins` directly, then restart your plugin service

 ```bash
 sudo systemctl restart plugin_loader.service